SEJALHANMANTE/SEJALHANMANTE/README.md

-Here's a refined GitHub bio for you based on your LinkedIn profile and additional details:

----

 🌟 **Aspiring AI/ML Professional | M.Tech in Artificial Intelligence & Machine Learning** 🌟

 Hi, I'm **Sejal Hanmante**, an M.Tech student specializing in Artificial Intelligence and Machine Learning at **Symbiosis International University**, currently holding a CGPA of **9.26** in my first semester.

 My journey in AI/ML is driven by a passion for solving real-world challenges through innovative technology.
 From developing **phishing URL detection** systems using **unsupervised learning** to creating **forex currency price forecasting** models, I thrive at the intersection of creativity, analytics, and problem-solving.
+I aslo have experience in building a project with ML and IoT together in agriculture domain.

 🔍 **Key Interests and Expertise**
 - **Data-Driven Solutions**: Analyzing complex datasets and visualizing insights to drive decision-making.